FirebirdSQL/jaybird/devdoc/jdp/jdp-2019-01-jaybird-design-proposal.md

     jdp-2019-01: Jaybird Design Proposal

-The document should be in markdown format, and stored in `devdoc/jdp` with a filename consisting of the JDP number, followed by the lowercased, dash separated descriptive title:
+The document should be in Markdown format, and stored in `devdoc/jdp` with a filename consisting of the JDP number, followed by the lowercased, dash separated descriptive title: